industrial-edge/Performance-Analytics/docs/Installation.md

 ![ConnectorsStatus](graphics/ConnectorsStatus.png)

+Now, both connectors are correctly configured on IIH Essentials.

 ### Configure an asset with variables

 Click on the icon "Assets & Connectivity" on the left bar.
 Add a child asset for the main "edge" asset.
 Into this child asset add 5 subassets for the stations.